XRPLF/xrpl.js/docs/index.md

 *instructions.* fee | [value](#value) | An exact fee to pay for the transaction.
 See [Transaction Fees](#transaction-fees) for more information.
 *instructions.* sequence | [sequence](#account-sequence-number) | The initiating account's sequence number for this transaction.
 *instructions.* maxLedgerVersion | integer,null | The highest ledger version that the transaction can be included in.
 Set to `null` if there is no maximum.
+*instructions.* maxLedgerVersion | string,null | The highest ledger version that the transaction can be included in.
+Set to `null` if there is no maximum.

 ### Example